kwizl/sql-zoo/README.md

 # SQL ZOO
 These are answers to SQL Zoo questions.
-The answers are in form of queries.
+The answers are in the form of queries.

 ## Built With